temporal-sa/temporal-priority-fairness-demo/README.md

        namespace: default
 ```

-If using Temporal Cloud, request enablement of priority/fairness on your namespace.
+If using Temporal Cloud, request enablement of priority/fairness on your namespace. **Important:** By default this demo uses the `default` task queue for workflows and activities.
+If you have enabled priority/fairness on a different task queue, then set the `TEMPORAL_TASK_QUEUE` envinroment variable to override the default.

 Note: if priority/fairness are not enabled then approximate FIFO dispatch will apply and workflows will progress at roughly even speeds.